Admission Criteria to the Accelerated BSN program

 State law requires proficiency in U.S. and Georgia History and Government.
 At Georgia Southern University, a student may demonstrate proficiency by examination or credit for political science and history.
 For further information about the SON rules, requirements, criteria and more, please refer to Georgia Southern’s course catalog.

 Application Process and Deadlines (ABSN)

 The School of Nursing offers a three-semester accelerated program leading to the Bachelor of Science in Nursing Degree for students who currently hold a bachelor’s degree in another field.
 Georgia Southern’s nursing program admits students to the accelerated program fall semester with program completion scheduled for summer semester.
-Fall semester applications will be available on the School of Nursing (SON) website from the first Monday in January through the first Monday in February.
+Fall semester applications will be available on the School of Nursing (SON) website from the first Monday in January through the second Monday in February.